AraBlocks/ara-identity/README.md

 <a name="list"></a>
 ### `aid.list()`
 Returns a list all identities present locally in a given path.
-Defaults to the environment's root path if no path is provided.
-To learn more about how `ara-identity` defines environment variable, please check in ara-runtime [docs][rc-docs]
+Defaults to the env root path if no path is provided.
+To learn more about how `ara-identity` defines environment variables, please check in ara-runtime [docs][rc-docs]
 ```js
 const identities = await list()
 console.log(identities) // Displays an Array of identity strings